May 12, 2023

 Which Field Hockey Stick Should I Buy?

 With so many hockey sticks available and the number of things you are asked to consider, deciding which hockey stick to buy can be overwhelming.
-We break it down for you and provide the complete guide on how to buy the right hockey stick for you.
+We break it down for you.

 A good starting point is to choose from a few easy options below.

-1. Buy the same stick you’ve always bought.
-It’s what you’re used to and are comfortable with, but does that actually mean it’s the most suited stick to you?
-Perhaps your game or the hockey stick world has changed and it’s time to look at other options.
+1. Buy the same stick you've always bought.
+It's what you're used to — but does that mean it's the most suited stick to you?
+Perhaps your game or the hockey stick world has changed.

 2. Come in store to our dedicated demo area where you can try over 100 demo sticks and get advice from our staff with over 50 years' experience.

-3. Still need help or want to learn more about the technical bits?
-Then keep reading… We will cover the main questions we get from people deciding on which stick is right for them:
+3. Still need help?
+Keep reading.
+We cover the main questions we get from people deciding on which stick is right for them:

 What size of hockey stick is right for me?